 FAQs

-A. A total of 10 teams have qualified for ICC World Cup 2023.
+A. A total of 10 teams were qualified for ICC World Cup 2023.

-A. Australia is the most successful team in ICC ODI World Cup as they’ve won the tournament 5 times.
+A. Australia is the most successful team in the ICC ODI World Cup as they’ve won the tournament 6 times including in 2023.